xrarch/aisix/README.md

 Major work-in-progress.

-Attempt to build a unix-like OS for the LIMNstation fantasy computer.
+Attempt to build an OS for the LIMNstation fantasy computer.

 A long-term goal is a tiled GUI, short(er) term goal is to get a half-usable kernel.